The Corporation of

 - (8) All requests for termination of membership or action looking thereto shall first be considered by the church leadership, who shall make recommendations to the church.

-For purposes of compliance with the nonprofit corporation laws of the state of Tennessee, the Elders shall serve as the Board of Directors of the corporation.
+For purposes of compliance with the nonprofit corporation laws of the state of Tennessee, the Elders and Deacons together shall serve as the Board of Directors of the corporation.

 SECTION 1.
 NUMBER

 The church corporation shall have at least 3 directors and collectively they shall be known as the Board of Directors.

 SECTION 2.
 QUALIFICATIONS